 To the extent a "Change-of-Control," as such term is defined in the employment agreement, occurs during the term of the agreement, Dr. Harris, at his sole option, may deem such event to be a termination of employment without Cause.
 As a result, Dr. Harris would be entitled to receive the benefits noted above.
 In addition, all unvested options and shares of restricted stock held by Dr. Harris will immediately vest.
-In connection with the execution of this agreement, the Company and Dr. Harris terminated that certain Executive Severance Agreement, dated June 27, 1997.

 To the extent Dr. Harris becomes "Disabled," as such term is defined in the employment agreement, during the term of the agreement, the Company shall continue pay him his full salary and benefits until he shall become eligible for disability income under the Company's disability plan.
-While receiving disability income payments, the Company shall pay Dr. Harris the difference between such payments and his salary (without bonus), and he shall continue to participate in the Company's benefit plans until December 31, 2007.
+While receiving disability income payments, the Company shall pay Dr. Harris the difference between such payments and his salary (without bonus), and he shall continue to participate in the Company's benefit plans until December 31, 2011.